BrianENguyen/blog.brianenguyen.com/content/blog/starting-my-workout-journey.md

 to finally upgrade to 20lbs.
 I did my first 20lb workout not to long ago and it was fairly challenging but not too difficult.

+I also tried <a href="https://ddpyoga.com">DDP Yoga</a> after hearing so great testimonies from it.
+It was very intense, but satisfying.
+I hope to use the program to help slim down my abs and to improve my flexibility.

+I plan to buy a bench press set at some point to try it for the first time.
+Yes, you read that right.
+I've never done bench presses in my life!
+I hope to use this so I can work on my chest and arms.

 ## Current Workout Routine

+Here's my current workout routine, with each category split into days

+### Cardio

+- 10 minutes of jump rope
+- 25 minutes of jogging

+## Strength

+- 10x2 bicep curls
+- 8x2 kickbacks
+- 8x2 military press
+- 8x2 reverse curl
+- 5x2 skull crushers
+- 5x2 front raises
+- 10x2 tricep extensions
+- 10x2 pushups
+- 16x2 one at a time curls

+## Yoga

+- DDP yoga for ~30 minutes

+## Abs

+All routines are during 45-second intervals, with 15-second break in between.
+Done in 3 sets

+- high crunches with 10lb ball
+- leg raises with 10lb ball
+- butterfly kicks
+- plank
+- Russian twists
+- low crunches with 10lb ball

+## Goals

+I'm currently 6ft 1in, 180lbs with 74 resting heart rate.
+I hope to lower my heart rate, gain 10lbs and more muscle mass by around July, and achieve a consecutive jump rope record.
+I'll be sure to upload another blog that documents my progress, so be on the lookout for that!

+If you're also interested in learning about fitness, <a href="https://youtu.be/7epJxJ9uTsE">click here</a>
+to watch Woolie's video about it!